LtDangle/FirstGroupRepo/README.md

 #  Hangry
+If you get angry while you're hungry, you need this app in your phone.

 ## Overview
 - This app uses MapKit and CoreLocation to build out a Foursquare like app with the following spcecifications: